fxpar/markdown-to-bootstrap/README.md

 Implementation should provide a serie of overrides for the default values.

-**Overrides MUST be available in the yaml meta** of the markdown document.
+**Overrides MUST be available in the YAML Front Matter** of the markdown document.

 ```
 ---
 links-to-button: false
 video-to-embeds: false
+tabs-pills: true
 ---

 ```